Areyes2019092/HospitalProject/README.md

 another collection.
 This is akin to a SQL join, but it's a part of Mongoose's API for MongoDB, a NoSQL database.

-JSON path: a tool that help me to navigate through jsons
+JSONpath: a tool that help me to navigate through jsons